Hockey in full swing: surveillance helps rule on the game and keep players safe

 Network cameras to help officials rule on the game

 Fans enjoy hockey because it’s a game of fast action.
 A puck hurling down the ice from a slapshot, the attack zone often a blur of sticks and skates as players scramble for control.
 Confirming goals and penalties in this melee with video cameras that could max out or not having enough cameras to capture the details is not an option.
-Recently the Ontario Hockey League (OHL) did something similar, they needed faster, higher resolution recording technology to do the job right.
+When the Ontario Hockey League (OHL) partnered with Northern Alarm Protection Co.
+Ltd., they did something similar — they needed faster, higher resolution recording technology to do the job right.

 The OHL turned to a surveillance systems integrator and a surveillance partner, for help.
 They installed a combination of network cameras directed on the nets and on the game clock at each of the league’s 20 ice rinks.